1996 California Proposition 218: Liberal interpretation constitutional command

-Reaction to Proposition 218 by Local Governments
+Reaction to Proposition 218 by local governments

 Proposition 218 significantly limits the ability of local governments to raise revenues without voter approval.
-As a result, most local governments in California opposed Proposition 218 when it appeared on the ballot, and continue to remain hostile to Proposition 218.
+As a result, most local governments in California opposed Proposition 218 when it appeared on the ballot, and remain opposed to Proposition 218.
 In nearly every Proposition 218 appellate court case of significance, local government interests, including the League of California Cities, the California State Association of Counties, and the Association of California Water Agencies have sought to limit the scope and application of Proposition 218 restrictions by arguing in favor of narrow or strict interpretations of the applicable taxpayer protections.

 The actions by local governments to limit the scope and application of Proposition 218 are not limited to the courts.
-Through the legislative process, particularly in the California Legislature, local governments have also supported legislative proposals that limit or otherwise erode Proposition 218 taxpayer protections.
-California law allows local governments to spend taxpayer funds to lobby in support of such legislative proposals in the California Legislature either directly or indirectly through local government interest associations such as the League of California Cities, the California State Association of Counties, and the Association of California Water Agencies.
+Through the legislative process, particularly in the California Legislature, local governments have also supported legislative proposals that limit Proposition 218's provisions.
+California law allows local governments to lobby in support of such legislative proposals in the California Legislature either directly or indirectly through local government interest associations such as the League of California Cities, the California State Association of Counties, and the Association of California Water Agencies.